-Kennel cough is more formally known as Infectious Tracheo-Bronchitis.
-Kennel cough is highly contagious and spreads easily through airborne/droplet infection.
+Kennel cough is a common respiratory disease in dogs, more formally known as canine infectious respiratory disease complex (CIRDC).
+CIRDC is highly contagious and spreads easily through airborne/droplet infection.
 It should be called ‘dog cough’ as your dog can pick it up anywhere, not just in kennels, for example, the park, the dog in the garden next door, at a dog show, basically anywhere that an infectious dog has been.
 In places such as boarding kennels or at dog shows it can spread very quickly, which is why most kennels recommend vaccination against kennel cough before they will allow your dog to board.
-It can take a couple of weeks for kennel cough to incubate in your dog, so sometimes symptoms do not show until a week or two after kennelling.
+It can take a couple of weeks for CIRDC to incubate in your dog, so sometimes symptoms do not show until a week or two after kennelling.

 - Hacking cough – it often sounds like something is caught down the dog’s throat.
-A lot of people make an appointment with their vet as they are concerned that their dog has a chicken bone or something else stuck in his/her throat and it is actually kennel cough.
+A lot of people make an appointment with their vet as they are concerned that their dog has a chicken bone or something else stuck in his/her throat when it is actually kennel cough

 - Nasal discharge